-Washington - Right now, Congresswoman Alma S. Adams, Ph.D.
-(NC-12) is chairing a meeting of the House Education & Labor Committee's Subcommittee on Workforce Protections on "Examining the Federal Government's Actions to Protect Workers from COVID-19."
+Washington - Today, Congresswoman Alma S. Adams, Ph.D.
+(NC-12) chaired a meeting of the House Education & Labor Committee's Subcommittee on Workforce Protections on "Examining the Federal Government's Actions to Protect Workers from COVID-19."
+Today's meeting was historic as the first virtual meeting of the Committee.
+In perhaps the most shocking moments of the hearing, Principal Deputy Assistant Secretary Loren Sweatt revealed OSHA is not tracking workplace cases of coronavirus or enforcing laws meant to keep workers safe.

-You can watch the hearing live here.
+You can watch the entire hearing on YouTube here.